 Croatia – more than 1,200 mesmerising islands

-Sail in Istria with a magnificent view of a well-preserved Roman amphitheater in Pula, be a part of a health tourism on the island of Lošinj, and listen to mellow sounds sitting on the sea organ in Zadar.
-Island-hop in the lush green Kornati National Park, enjoy the bustling life in the biggest Croatian coastal city – Split – and climb the Walls of the hottest film set – Dubrovnik.
+A paradise for both recreational and professional sailors and one of Mediterranean hidden gems.
+Croatia has more than a thousand islands so close together that you will be able to visit many unique locations within days.
+Croatian coast is the most indent coast in the Mediterranean, providing excellent sailing conditions.
+Experience sailing in the four major regions: Istria & Kvarner, North Dalmatia, Central Dalmatia, and South Dalmatia.
+Explore Istria with a magnificent view of a well-preserved Roman amphitheatre in Pula.
+Be a part of health tourism on the island of Lošinj.
+Listen to mellow sounds sitting on the sea organ in Zadar.
+Sail in Croatia while island-hopping in the Kornati National Park – Croatian nautical paradise.
+Enjoy the bustling life in the biggest Croatian coastal city – Split – or visit the Walls of the hottest film set – Dubrovnik.

 Italy – sailor’s playground

 France – pure luxury

 Turkey – East vs. West